oddbird/sliiides/content/css-next/css-cafe.md

     Classes and attributes
     allow us to describe
     higher-priority patterns,
-    and make up the majority of our styles --
+    that make up the majority of our styles --
 - pre: |
     ID/style »
   title: Singular **Overrides**